Zeeshan-Hadier/Responsive-Restaurant-Website-Front-End-/README.md

 # Responsive-Restaurant-Website-Front-End-
-Made by Boot Strap
+Made by Boot Strap and
 This website consist of multiple pages.